Clinical Psychology Training Staff & Contact Info

 Fordham University

-Dr. Schnirman is an adult neuropsychologist at the Ayer Neuroscience Institute Chase Family Movement Disorders Center.
-He completed his doctoral internship at the Brockton and West Roxbury VA Medical Center and a two-year post-doctoral neuropsychology fellowship at the Massachusetts Mental Health Center/Beth Israel Deaconess Medical Center.
-His clinical interests include dementia, developmental disorders, and cerebrovascular risk factors.
+Dr. Schnirman is a staff neuropsychologist at the Ayer Neuroscience Institute's Chase Family Movement Disorders Center, where has worked in the Mystic office since 2020.
+He earned his doctoral degree in clinical psychology at Fordham University.
+After completing his clinical internship in geriatric and neuropsychology at the Brockton and West Roxbury VA Medical Centers, he completed a two-year post-doctoral neuropsychology fellowship at the Massachusetts Mental Health Center/Beth Israel Deaconess Medical Center.
+His clinical interests include dementia, developmental disorders learning and attention disorders, and the impact of medical diseases on cognitive functioning.

 Program Manager, Schizophrenia Rehabilitation Program